 - True Remy hair only comes from India

 It’s a shame if you have to buy non-Remy hair in order to save money.
-In truth, you can get real Remy premium plus clip-in hair extension at airyhair.com.
+In truth, you can get real Remy premium plus hair extensions at airyhair.com.

 It’s also important to note that Remy hair does not translate to virgin hair.
-Both terms are often used interchangeably, but they’re different.
+Even hair stylists sometimes use both temrs interchangeably, but they’re different.

 Remy hair is intact with mono-directional cuticles.
 The width of the hair is the same from root to tips, and it doesn’t tangle easily. virgin hair means the hair has not undergone any chemical process such as dyes, acid baths, or bleach.